JD Program Admissions

 Q. Is admission competitive?

 A. Annually, more than a thousand candidates apply to join our first-year class.
 Because many applicants apply and are admitted to more than one law school, the College admits more applicants than ultimately matriculate.
 The same admissions standards apply for both Ohio residents and non-residents.
 The median LSAT and GPA for the entering Fall 2021 class were a 158 and a 3.73.

 Q. Can I attend Cincinnati Law part time?

-A. While we do not offer a part-time evening program, a limited number of seats are available in our daytime flex program.
+A. While we do not offer a part-time evening program, a limited number of seats are available in our Flex-Time Program, which is a reduced full-time, day program.
 Click here for details.

 For further information, please contact us at the following addresses:

 Office of Admissions